 Your brakes are another area worthy of attention in the winter months.
 Brake blocks or pads will encounter all the rain, crud, and debris that cling to your wheel, and can wear out much more quickly in the cold.
 Every time you wash your bike, quickly inspect the blocks and replace them before they become too worn.
 A new set will also give you a confidence boost while out on those treacherous roads.
 So, considering their relatively low cost, they’re always worth an investment.

 Maybe you’re not too concerned about the condition of your chain – it’s only a chain, right?
 We’ll, not quite.
 What you may not have realised is that your chain will transport all the grit and grime it picks up to your entire drivetrain, while any warped links will quickly damage the most expensive componentry on your bike.
 That makes it particularly important to keep your chain sparkling clean, and to replace it if it begins to show signs of serious wear.
-To make your chain last longer, a good idea is to invest in a chain cleaner, like the Park Tool CM5.2 Cyclone Chain Cleaner.
+To make your chain last longer, a good idea is to invest in a chain cleaner, like the Park Tool Cyclone Chain Scrubber CM-5.2.
 It’s a much cheaper alternative to replacing cassettes and derailleurs.

 Should you need to make an ad-hoc repair while out on the winter roads, or to help you carry out any home bike maintenance, it’s a good idea to have a decent multi-tool.
 Easily packed into a pocket or saddle pack, they can be carried with you at all times and have an enormous amount of uses around the bike – every cyclist, serious or otherwise, should have one.